How to Protect Your Fine Jewelry During Exercise, Travel & Daily Life

 Business Travel

-• Versatile pieces appropriate for meetings
+• Choose versatile pieces appropriate for meetings with secure settings

-• Use hotel safe for valuable pieces
+• Use hotel safe for valuable pieces — don’t leave jewelry visible in room

-• Bring travel jewelry case with lock
+• Bring a travel jewelry case with a lock

 Quick Cleaning Routines for Active Lifestyles